Story about my Brother, General Hieu

 President Thieu brought General Tri back from South Korea and assigned him III Corps Commander in replacement of General Le Nguyen Khang on August 5, 1968.
-General Tri immediately assigned General Lam Quang Tho 18th Infantry Division Commander in replacement of General Do Ke Giai, and maintained General Nguyen Xuan Thinh at the helm of 25th Infantry Division.
-He wanted to bring my brother to take over the command of 5th Infantry Division from General Pham Quoc Thuan, but he encountered resistance from President Thieu because General Thuan was his protégé.
-It was only one year later, on August 14, 1969, that General Tri was able to fullfill his wish.
+General Tri immediately appointed General Lam Quang Tho 18th Infantry Division Commander in replacement of General Do Ke Giai and maintained General Nguyen Xuan Thinh at the helm of 25th Infantry Division.
+He wanted to bring my brother to take over the command of the 5th Infantry Division from General Pham Quoc Thuan, but he encountered resistance from President Thieu because General Thuan was his protégé.
+It was only one year later, on August 14, 1969, that General Tri was able to fulfill his wish.

 General Tri and General Hieu

 General Tri fully endorsed my brother and followed to my brother’s advice in switching the tactic Eagle lunges using helicopters with the tactic herding foxes into a trap using tanks in operations conducted in the III Military Region.
 In November 1970, he created theIII Corps Armored Assault Task Force.